 Emphasize that just as a good seed with proper care and nourishment can eventually become a fruit bearing tree, if we will learn the word of God, plant it in our hearts, and properly nourish it, our faith in God will grow strong and produce many blessings.

 Give each child a cup of soil and a seed.
 Tell them they can plant the seed in the soil, but they must nourish and take care of it if they want it to grow.
-Explain that if they will put the plant in their garden after it begins to grow, and then continue to take care of it, within a few months it will produce a delicious fruit.
+Explain that if they will put the plant in their garden after it begins to grow and then continue to take care of it, within a few months it will produce a delicious fruit.
 Explain that the plant will be a reminder for them to nourish their faith in God and to have patience and diligence as they do this.
-If they will do these things their faith will grow and produce many wonderful blessings.
+If they will do the things necessary to nourish their faith, their faith will grow and produce many wonderful blessings.

 Weekly Reading Assignment